Unknown-3301/NEAT/README.md

 GenomeEnvironment environment = new GenomeEnvironment(info, dynamics, 15, 1, 1, 0.5);
 environment.ThreshholdStep = 0.1;
 ```
-Then create the population using the function from the environment created earlier 'environment.CreatePopulation()'.
+Then create the population using the function from the environment created earlier `environment.CreatePopulation()`.
 There are parameters for the function, these parameters are:
 - **populationNumber**: the number of genomes desired for the population.
 - **inputNum**: the number of input nodes for each genome.
 - **outputNum**: the number of output nodes for each genome.